 While Israel is applying UAV tech to such mundane tasks as reading water meters, Iran has once again made the world shudder by introducing a drone that can deliver a deadly payload to targets a thousand kilometers away.

-Dubbed by President Mahmoud Ahmadinejad as an “ambassador of death,” the nimble Karar (Persian for “Assailant”) can deliver either two 250 pound bombs or a heftier precision guided missile.
+Dubbed by President Mahmoud Ahmadinejad as an “ambassador of death,” the nimble Karar (Persian for “Assailant”) can deliver either two 250-pound bombs or a heftier precision-guided missile.
 And to think just last month Iran’s first foray into robotics (Surena) was reported here only a while back.

 It’s a move that has reached a new level of urgency after Iran’s UN-monitored civilian nuclear power plant in Bushehr became operational last Saturday, heightening fears of an imminent attack by their arch-foe Israel.
+The operational status of the Bushehr plant has added a new layer of complexity to the geopolitical landscape, making Iran’s advancements in drone technology even more critical.

 In a carefully orchestrated press conference in a Tehran university on Sunday, President Ahmadinejad was all praises for the new weapon.
 Though current specs are classified, footage of the Karar in flight was broadcast on Iranian television.
+This public display of military prowess serves multiple purposes: it acts as a deterrent to potential aggressors, boosts national pride, and sends a clear message to the international community about Iran’s capabilities.

 You know, if the Iranians combined this with their Surena they’d be the first country to build a flying humanoid robot.
 Hmmm.
+The integration of robotics and UAV technology could open up new possibilities for both civilian and military applications.
+For instance, a flying humanoid robot could be used for search and rescue missions, surveillance, or even as a mobile communication platform in disaster-stricken areas.

-Via Space Daily
+Via

 Latest Geeky Gadgets Deals